Panzerschrek/U-00DC-Sprache/Build system.md

 This feature is needed for running code for non-Ü dependencies building and Ü code generation.

 Each custom target has output file(s) which it produces.
-Also it may have input dependencies on files and/or build targets.
+Also it may have input dependencies on files and/or other build targets.

 Other targets may depend on custom targets, like an Ü library which requires generation of some headers prior to building it.